Service Activities – District 22

 The first cushions were designed and made in 1994 by Ann Selle, a member of the Zonta Club of Botany Bay in NSW.
 As well as continuing to make cushions for women in their local area, the Club encouraged other Zonta Clubs to make them.
 This resulted in a motion at the District 24 Conference in Tamworth in 2001 that the making and distribution of the cushions become a District Endorsed Service Project.
 Clubs throughout New South Wales, the Australian Capital Territory and Queensland then became involved in the project, and Queensland Clubs have continued their involvement since becoming a separate District (District 22) in 2008.
 District 23, which covers the remainder of Australia, also adopted the project, making breast care cushions the first national Zonta project in Australia.

 More than 5,500 cushions are now supplied each year by Zontians in Queensland and northern NSW.
 Zontians enjoy the fellowship whilst making and wrapping the cushions and a number of Clubs have enlisted the assistance of others in the community.
 Clubs either purchase the necessary materials or apply for grants from Councils and community benefit funds.

 A number of Clubs also make and distribute Drainage Bags to the women.
 Copies of the DVD “Side by Side” produced by the Zonta Club of Redcliffe Inc have also been provided to a number of the Breast Care Nurses.
-Additional copies of this DVD can be purchased from the Redcliffe Club.
-An Order Form can be obtained by a visit to our Zonta Shop on this site.
+Additional copies of this DVD can be sourced from the Redcliffe Club.

 The list of District 22 Clubs involved in the project and the hospitals/organisations which they supply with the cushions for distribution can be found at this link: Zonta Breast Care Cushions Distribution – District 22 Clubs